Bayesian Calibration of the Intelligent Driver Model: Experiments

 \subsection{Calibration Results and Analysis}

-We compare the calibration results of the pooled, hierarchical, and unpooled models for the B-IDM and the MA-IDM in the following.
-The most straightforward results are the calibrated IDM parameters in the form of posterior distributions, for which we utilized \emph{corner.py} \cite{corner} for visualizations.
-Here we use the hierarchical models as examples to illustrate our results.
+Here we compare the calibration results of the pooled, hierarchical, and unpooled models for the B-IDM and the MA-IDM.
+The most straightforward results are the posteriors of the calibrated IDM parameters, for which we use \textit{corner.py} \cite{corner} to visualize.
+Here we adopt the hierarchical models as examples to illustrate our results.
 We visualized the posterior distributions of $\boldsymbol{\theta}_d$ (i.e., at the individual level) for two drivers in Fig.~\ref{fig:IDM_two_driver355} and Fig.~\ref{fig:IDM_two_driver211}, respectively.
-The posterior distributions of the B-IDM seem pretty similar to that of the MA-IDM.
-To make it clearer to compare, we summarize the posterior expectations of each parameter in Table~\ref{posterior_expectations_table}.
+The posteriors of the B-IDM seem pretty similar to those of the MA-IDM.
+To make it clear to compare, we summarize the posterior mean of each parameter in Table~\ref{posterior_expectations_table}.